DeuxHuitHuit/link_preview/README.md

 ### SPECS ###

-Usign the brackets syntax, it permits to create frontend links related to the entry.
+Using the brackets syntax, it permits to create frontend links related to the entry.

 ### REQUIREMENTS ###